canjs/canjs/guides/getting-started-tutorial/tutorial.md

 CanJS is a lightweight, modern JavaScript <a href="https://en.wikipedia.org/wiki/Model_View_ViewModel" target="_blank">MVVM</a>
 framework that’s fast and easy to use, while remaining robust and extensible enough to power some of the most trafficked websites in the world.
-To see just how simple it is to get an application up and running using CanJS, we’ll develop one together.
-This guide will walk you through the steps of building a small e-commerce app with CanJS called [Place My Order](http://place-my-order.com/).
+This guide will walk you through an analysis of a small e-commerce app built with CanJS called [Place My Order](http://place-my-order.com/).
+In each relevant section, we'll give you some code to play with so you can have hands on experience working with CanJS, as you learn.

 ![place-my-order.com home page](../can/guides/images/application-design/Home.png)